Making Predictions Lesson

-- Here’s another idea if that one doesn’t fit your environment: Re-enter the room.
-Get a kickball (or other playground equipment) from your storage area, get your whistle and/or room key and put on your coat.
+- Re-enter the classroom.
+Get a kickball (or other playground equipment) from your storage area, get your whistle and/or room key, and put on your coat.
 Have the class make a prediction about what might happen next and support it with evidence.

 - Model reading the first example to the class, thinking aloud about your prediction and evidence.